Mike McCarthy: 2022

-For the 2022 season, McCarthy led the Cowboys to a 12-5 record, tying the 2021 season record and placing second in the NFC East.
-In game 1 versus the Tampa Bay Buccaneers, quarterback Dak Prescott suffered a thumb fracture that required surgery and absence from the team until Week 7.
-McCarthy replaced him with backup quarterback Cooper Rush who went 4-1 over the next five games.
-McCarthy led the Cowboys to a 31-14 victory in the Wild Card game versus the Buccaneers, which according to Tom Brady would be the last game of his career.
-McCarthy's season ended following the Cowboys’ loss to the 49ers in the Divisional round.
+For the 2022 season, McCarthy led the Cowboys to a 12–5 record, tying the 2021 season record and placing second in the NFC East.
+During the 19–3 season-opening loss to the Tampa Bay Buccaneers, quarterback Dak Prescott suffered a thumb fracture that required surgery and absence from the team until Week 7.
+McCarthy replaced him with backup quarterback Cooper Rush who went 4–1 over the next five games.
+McCarthy dealt with other injuries from key players including safety Jayron Kearse and left tackle Tyron Smith.
+Before a Week 9 game against the Packers, McCarthy got emotional about a return to Green Bay.
+He also said he was looking forward to seeing Aaron Rodgers.